bartr/gitopsautomation/Post1.md

 You'll be amazed at how well modern AI understands GitOps patterns and can explain complex infrastructure configurations.

 ### 💡 Apply These Lessons to Your Projects
-- **Start Small**: Pick one friction point in your deployment workflow and see if AI can help generate a solution
+- **Start Small**: Pick one use case and see if AI can help generate a solution
+- **Context is Key**: Provide clear, specific prompts and context to get the best results from an LLM
+- **Have Good Tests**: If you have good test cases, LLMs can effectively generate code
 - **Iterate Often**: AI capabilities improve rapidly - revisit your use cases every few months
 - **Validate Everything**: AI-generated code should always be reviewed and tested